 She started her veterinary career in a small animal practice where she received hands- on training caring for exotic pets.
 However, the siren song of emergency veterinary medicine was too strong to ignore and she moved into emergency care full time after two years of general practice.
 After a few years of really strange working hours, she decided that a better sleeping schedule and improved family time was more important, and made the transition back to general practice (doing emergency from time to time).

-In her free time, Dr. Schoell enjoys making jewelry, quilting, playing with her small pack of dogs, and chasing her toddler around the house.
+In her free time, Dr. Schoell enjoys making jewelry, quilting, playing with her small pack of dogs, and chasing her two boys around the house.

-Dr. Jessica Kaplan earned a degree in animal science from Cornell University before continuing on at Cornell to earn her Doctorate of Veterinary Medicine.
-She then completed another year of vigorous training as an intern in veterinary medicine and surgery in southern California.
-After working in sunny California as a small animal veterinarian for several years, she returned to the East Coast to practice in Medford, NJ before joining the Voorhees Veterinary Center.
-Her professional interests include surgery, dermatology, and preventative medicine.
+Dr. Jessica Kaplan earned a bachelor's degree in animal science from Cornell University where she graduated cum laude before continuing on at Cornell to earn her Doctorate of Veterinary Medicine in 2011.
+She then completed another year of vigorous training in California as an intern in small animal medicine and surgery.
+After working in sunny California for several years, she decided she missed the East Coast and moved back to work as a general practice veterinarian in Jersey.

 Dr. Renee Hanan is a 1997 graduate of The University of Pennsylvania School of Veterinary Medicine.
 Having grown up on the New Jersey shore, Dr. Hanan attended Boston University earning her BA in Italian Studies then a BS degree in Animal Science from the University of Massachusetts in Amherst.
 After a career in social work assisting an aging Italian-speaking clientele in East Boston, Dr. Hanan completed an internship at Red Bank Veterinary Hospital prior to beginning her career in general practice.
 She has a special interest in internal medicine and geriatric pets, and loves working with clients and their pets to provide quality care with compassion.
 Dr. Hanan lives in Cherry Hill with her husband, four children and 3 chickens.